earvinpiamonte/mbx-cli/README.md

 1. Run `npx mbx-cli build`
 1. Run the project Activity on Eclipse IDE (to make sure the app works)
 1. Finally, initialize git to keep track on the changes.
 Open the app project on VS Code; click on the Source Control icon on the sidebar; click "Initialize Repository"
+1. Head on to [mbx-gulp](https://github.com/earvinpiamonte/mbx-gulp#recomended-workflow) documentation for the recommended workflow after project checkout

 ## Update or add `mbx-gulp` template